gasduster99/sppComp/try1/try1_2.md

 To formalize the idea of port pooling

-We only consider pooling strategies which remain consistent within the modeled period and explicitely outline state-wide pooling strategies, rather than protocols that change from stratum to stratum.
-That is to say, for a particular market category and modeling time period, port pooling is defined as some partion of the set of port complexes in california.
-This formulation does not make it clear which ports should be pooled together in the partitioning of the state, however this formulation does acheive consistency amoung port pooling within market categories and modeled time periods, while providiving a mathematical structure for considering the space of possible pooled models.
+We only consider pooling strategies which remain consistent within the modeled period and explicitly outline state-wide pooling strategies, rather than protocols that change from stratum to stratum.
+That is to say, for a particular market category and modeling time period, port pooling is defined as some partion of the set of port complexes in California.
+This formulation does not make it clear which ports should be pooled together in the partitioning of the state, however this formulation does achieve consistency among port pooling within market categories and modeled time periods, while providiving a mathematical structure for considering the space of possible pooled models.
 -->